-Human Trafficking & Modern-day Slavery In the early years
+Human Trafficking & Modern-day Slavery Poverty drives the unsuspecting poor into the

-Australia is a destination country for
+Australia is a

-China (PRC), and reportedly Eastern Europe trafficked for the purpose of
+People’s Republic of China (PRC), and reportedly Eastern Europe trafficked

-commercial sexual exploitation.
-Some men and women from several Pacific
+for the purpose of commercial sexual exploitation.
+Some men and women from

-fraudulently recruited to work temporarily in Australia, but subsequently are
+are fraudulently recruited to work temporarily in Australia, but subsequently

-subjected to conditions of forced labor, including confiscation of travel
+are subjected to conditions of forced labor, including confiscation of travel

 documents, confinement, and threats of serious harm.
 Some indigenous teenage

-girls are subjected to forced prostitution at rural truck stops. - U.S. State Dept Trafficking in
+girls are subjected to forced prostitution at rural truck stops. - U.S. State Dept

 |